Sahu, Sunil K., Ph.D., M.A.

 Professor of Political Science

-Sunil Sahu, Professor of Political Science and the Department Chair, has been a member of the Department of Political Science since 1988.
+Sunil Sahu, Leonard E. and Mary B. Howell Professor of Political Science, has been a member of the Department of Political Science since 1988.
 A naturalized citizen of the United States, Sahu is a native of India.
 He received his Bachelor's degree in Political Science (honors) and History from Bihar University in India, his Master's degrees in Political Science from Bihar University and the University of Chicago, and his Ph.D. in Political Science from the University of Chicago.
 Before starting his Ph.D. program, Sahu received advanced graduate training in international relations at Jawaharlal Nehru University in New Delhi.
 His teachers at the University of Chicago included Lloyd and Susanne Rudolph, Philip Schmitter, Leonard Binder, Adam Przeworski, Tang Tsou, Ira Katznelson, and Bernard Silberman in comparative politics; Charles Lipson and Morton Kaplan in international relations; David Easton and Joseph Cropsey in political theory.

 Sunil Sahu specializes in (a) Comparative Politics, with a focus on the developing nations, including China and India, and (b) International Politics (terrorism and international cooperation and conflict).
 He offers a number of courses at introductory, intermediate and advanced levels: Comparative Politics and Government (POLS 150, a required course for political science majors and minors), International Politics (POLS 170), Contemporary Political Ideologies (POLS 240), China and India in the 21st Century (POLS 253), Politics of Developing Nations (POLS 352), International Terrorism (POLS 390), and Conflict and Cooperation in the Post-Cold War World (POLS 450, offered periodically as a senior seminar course).